jattenberg/PDS-Spring-2014/examples/unix_example_script.md

 3. How many cities in the data are in the USA?
 4. What is the most populated city in the file?
 5. What is the most populated city in the USA?
+6. Write the top 5 most populated US cities to a file, USA.txt